ernesto-sun/OUTDATED-EXALOT-PHP-Interpreter/README.md

 Clean and full documentation is under construction.

-Note: The first release is planned autumn 2015
+Note: The first release is planned to happen in autumn 2015